cfug/flutter.cn/src/docs/cookbook/networking/fetch-data.md

 ## 5. 显示数据

-To to display the data on screen, use the [`FutureBuilder`][] widget.
+To display the data on screen, use the [`FutureBuilder`][] widget.
 The `FutureBuilder` widget comes with Flutter and makes it easy to work with async data sources.